I've never really loved this holiday......

 When my husband and I were dating we went out to restaurants all decked out in hearts and balloons and red tinsel, with champagne on the menu and little chocolates served with the bill.

-All that being said, the way to make Valentine’s Day extra special this year is doing what you love.
+All that being said, I think the way to make Valentine’s Day extra special every year is doing what you love.

 These Scallops Provencal may seem tricky to cook.
 But, trust me, they’re really not.
 It’s important to dry them off really well and you want your pan to be searing hot.
 Having dry scallops (use a paper towel to get them really dry) and a hot pan are what will help create the gorgeous crust.
 Add a bit of butter and olive oil and they cook in just minutes.